WhirlingBits/wb-docs/wb-idf-core_versioned_docs/version-0.1/wb_idf_i2c_init.md

 ESP_OK if device responds, error code otherwise

 This function probes the device at the specified address on the I2C bus to determine if it is present and responding.

-Handle to the I2C master bus

-Address of the device to probe (7-bit)

-Timeout in milliseconds for the probe operation

-ESP_OK if device responds, error code otherwise

 ---